Triglav via Plemenice

 Weather:

-Sunny with considerably warm feeling for November.
-Still, the mild wind gusts were ice-cold, on the top the temperature was around 0 degrees but thanks to sun shine it was comfortable to sit around.
+Sunny with a considerably warm feeling for November.
+Still, the mild wind gusts were ice-cold, and on the top the temperature was around 0 degrees, but thanks to the sunshine it was comfortable to sit around.

 Trail:

-All of the trails taken during this trip are well marked, either by red-white dots or red arrows.
-Paths are well-trodden, rock bears signs of frequent tourist traffic.
-Plemenice section which is the most demanding part is only partly-protected with metal stuff but the rock offers a good quality and with enough care reasonably safe to cross.
-Only parts below Luknja pass and lower parts of Tominskova Pot are of lesser quality - first because of scree, the second is eroded and requires more attention.
-Some patches of snow on the northern side but irrelevant for this trip.
+All of the trails taken during this trip are well-marked, either by red-white dots or red arrows.
+Paths are well-trodden, and the rock bears signs of frequent tourist traffic.
+The Plemenice section, which is the most demanding part, is only partly protected with metal fixtures, but the rock offers good quality and with enough care is reasonably safe to cross.
+Only parts below Luknja pass and lower parts of Tominškova pot are of lesser quality - the first because of scree, the second is eroded and requires more attention.
+There were some patches of snow on the northern side, but they were irrelevant for this trip.

-Triglav is a sacred mountain for Slovenians, Instagram hikers and Crown of Europe mountains collectors as well.
+Triglav is a sacred mountain for Slovenians, Instagram hikers, and Crown of Europe mountain collectors as well.
 These three make a deadly combo of extreme crowds during the season.
-During the summer weekends are advised to be avoided at any cost.
-However even during workdays it would be naive to count on seclusion and ultimate mountain experience - thefore not the full 5 stars.
+During the summer, it is advised to avoid weekends at all costs.
+However, even during workdays, it would be naive to count on seclusion and an ultimate mountain experience - therefore not the full 5-star rating from my side.

 I saw somewhere a reference in German to Triglav as a 'Kniebrecher' - knee breaker.
-There is much truth to that saying as 90% of the descent happens on rock ground with no amortisation whatsovever that for example a soily ground offers.
+There is much truth to that saying as 90% of the descent happens on rock ground with no shock absorption whatsoever that, for example, dirt ground offers.
 Just be warned.

 Dangers: